 As a male, Ibrahim faced no roadblocks to receiving a bicycle.
 And he saw the benefits of Muslim girls riding bicycles too.
 That’s why Ibrahim took it upon himself to teach his fellow sisters how to cycle.

-“I strongly advocate for girls, women’s rights and I believe the stereotypes are enslaving. … I believe riding a bicycle will make them less vulnerable.”
+“I strongly advocate for girls, women’s rights, and I believe the stereotypes are enslaving.
+I believe riding a bicycle will make them less vulnerable,” says Ibrahim

 With her newly acquired free time and confidence, Ayan is able to enjoy swimming and playing football – despite the cultural barriers.

-“I feel good that I am playing part in changing our culture and showing girls anyone can cycle.
+“I feel good that I am showing girls anyone can cycle.
 I don’t care what people say.
 I am the one benefitting from this bicycle.
 The most important thing that anyone can do is stand up for him or herself.”